 General Travel Restrictions for Sri Lanka

 Under normal conditions, international travelers going to Sri Lanka cannot enter the country without a visa or electronic travel authorization (ETA).

 The Sri Lanka ETA is a digital document that authorizes the traveler to visit the island state for tourism, business, or transit.

 Nationals of eligible countries can complete an online application for the Sri Lanka ETA, after which the approved document is emailed to the applicant.
 It must then be printed and presented along with the traveler’s passport at Sri Lankan border control.

 Check the requirements for the ETA for Sri Lanka to see which nationalities are eligible.

-There are stricter entry restrictions for nationals of certain countries, who must visit a Sri Lankan diplomaic mission to apply for a traditional consular visa.
+There are stricter entry restrictions for nationals of certain countries, who must visit a Sri Lankan diplomatic mission to apply for a traditional consular visa.

 Customs Restrictions for Sri Lanka

-When traveling to Sri Lanka, there are travel restrictions on certain items, such as alcohol, firearms, jewellery, animals, and plants.
+When traveling to Sri Lanka, there are travel restrictions on certain items, such as alcohol, firearms, jewelry, animals, and plants.

 Some items, such as tobacco products and pornography, are banned outright and may not be brought into the country, according to Sri Lanka customs requirements.